-Pocahontas (1595?- 1617) – The daughter of a powerful Powhatan Indian Chief, Wahunsunacawh, in Virginia, she was born in the Tidewater region of Virginia around 1595 and was called Matoaka.
+Pocahontas (1595?- 1617) was the daughter of a powerful Powhatan Indian Chief, Wahunsunacawh, in Virginia.
+She was born in the Tidewater region of Virginia around 1595 and was called Matoaka.
 However, at an early age, she took on the nickname of Pocahontas, meaning “Little-wanton,” for her playful and frolicsome nature, and was considered an “Indian Princess” in pop culture.

 Pocahontas probably saw white men for the first time in May 1607 when the Englishmen landed at Jamestown, Virginia.
 One of the first she was to meet was Captain John Smith, who was the leader of the Virginia Colony at Jamestown.
-Later that year, in December, Smith was leading an exploration along the rivers of Virginia and the Chesapeake Bay when the Powhatan Indians took him captive.
+Later that year, in December, Smith led an exploration along Virginia and the Chesapeake Bay rivers when the Powhatan Indians took him captive.
 Smith would live to tell the romanticized story, which would become legendary.
 The tale would also come under scrutiny many years later by historians, who question its authenticity.

-But, as Smith tells it, a few days after his capture, he was taken to the official residence of the Powhatan at Werowocomoco, which was 12 miles from Jamestown.
-There, the great chief, Wahunsunacawh, welcomed him and offered him a feast.
+But, as Smith tells it, a few days after his capture, he was taken to the Powhatan’s official residence at Werowocomoco, 12 miles from Jamestown.
+The great chief, Wahunsunacawh, welcomed him and offered him a feast.

-However, afterward, several warriors grabbed him, forced him to stretch out on two large, flat stones and stood over him with clubs, as though ready to beat him to death if ordered.
-Suddenly, in rushed the chief’s daughter, little Pocahontas, and took Smith’s head in her arms to save him from death.
-Pocahontas then pulled him to his feet and the chief declared that they were now friends.
+However, afterward, several warriors grabbed him, forced him to stretch out on two large, flat stones, and stood over him with clubs as though ready to beat him to death if ordered.
+Suddenly, the chief’s daughter, little Pocahontas, rushed and took Smith’s head in her arms to save him from death.
+Pocahontas pulled him to his feet, and the chief declared they were now friends.
 He then adopted Smith as his son or a subordinate chief.

 Unfortunately, relations with the Powhatan and the Jamestown settlers deteriorated.
 Though necessary trading continued, hostilities became more open.
 Pocahontas’ visits to the fort became much less frequent.
 In October 1609, a gunpowder explosion badly injured John Smith, forcing him to return to England.
 When Pocahontas next came to visit the fort, she was told that her friend Smith was dead.

-Pocahontas was eventually moved to a new settlement, Henrico, which was under the leadership of Sir Thomas Dale.
+Pocahontas was eventually moved to a new settlement, Henrico, under Sir Thomas Dale’s leadership.
 Here, she began her education in the Christian faith and met a successful tobacco planter named John Rolfe in July 1613.
 Pocahontas was allowed relative freedom within the settlement, and she began to enjoy her role in the relations between the colony and her people.
 After almost a year of captivity, Dale brought 150 armed men and Pocahontas into Powhatan’s territory to obtain her entire ransom.
 Attacked by the Indians, the Englishmen burned many houses, destroyed villages, and killed several Indian men.

-They finally sent Pocahontas ashore, where she reunited with two of her brothers, whom she told that she was treated well and that she was in love with and wanted to marry the Englishman, John Rolfe.
-The Powhatan Chief gave his consent to this, and the Englishmen departed, delighted at the prospect of the “peace-making” marriage, although they didn’t receive the full ransom.
+They finally sent Pocahontas ashore, where she reunited with two of her brothers, whom she told that she was treated well, was in love with, and wanted to marry the Englishman, John Rolfe.
+The Powhatan Chief consented to this, and the Englishmen departed, delighted at the prospect of the “peace-making” marriage, although they didn’t receive the full ransom.

 The arrival of Pocahontas in London was well-publicized.
 She was presented to King James I, the royal family, and the rest of the best of London society.
-Also in London at the time was Captain John Smith, the old friend she had not seen for eight years and whom she believed was dead.
-Smith relates that at their meeting, she was at first too overcome with emotion to speak.
+Also in London at the time was Captain John Smith, the old friend she had not seen for eight years and believed was dead.
+Smith relates that she was initially too emotionally overcome at their meeting to speak.
 After composing herself, Pocahontas talked of old times.

 Source: National Park Service